Honors Orientation and Student Development

 Summer Planning Conferences

 Special programs for honors students and their parents are held at four of the two-day Summer Planning Conferences that are held each summer at UAlbany for incoming freshmen and their parents.
 Incoming honors freshmen are housed together during these Summer Planning Conferences, giving them the opportunity to start making friends with other honors students.
-At the end of the first day of each conference, Professor Haugaard hosts a reception for the parents of the honors students and holds a question-and-answer session.
+At the end of the first day of each conference, Professor Halpern hosts a reception for the parents of the honors students and holds a question-and-answer session.
 This gives parents a chance to get to know each other and helps to relieve their anxiety - all questions will be answered!

 Incoming honors students move into their residence halls two days before other first-year students arrive on campus.
 Students are assigned to orientation groups, with each group led by a third-year honors student (a Person of Extraordinary Talent (POET)).
-POETs help the new honors students learn about UAlbany and The Honors College, and many POETs have ongoing contact with the honors students in their group throughout the academic year.
+POETs help the new honors students learn about UAlbany and the Honors College, and many POETs have ongoing contact with the honors students in their group throughout the academic year.

 The second day involves a series of activities designed to introduce the new honors students to each other, to the UAlbany campus, and the the city of Albany.
 During a scavenger hunt in the morning, groups are given pictures of locations around campus and a hint to help them identify each place.

 They then wander around campus looking for these places.
 POETs are stationed at each location and each has a question about the UAlbany campus (more bonus points) and some have snacks.
-After lunch, groups rotate through three activities: a low-ropes course, a session on using technology at UAlbany, and a session with Professor Haugaard.
+After lunch, groups rotate through three activities: a low-ropes course, a session on using technology at UAlbany, and a session with Professor Halpern.
 Students eat dinner with their suitemates and are on their own after dinner.

 Organizing Your Life - Working Hard

-A One-credit Course During the Fall Semester: Introduction to University Life
+First-Year One-credit Course During the Fall Semester: Introduction to University Life

-Professor Haugaard teaches a one-credit honors course for all incoming honors students during the first half of the fall semester.
+Professor Halpern teaches a one-credit honors course for all incoming honors students during the first half of the fall semester.
 The goals of the course are to help students understand more clearly the university environment and to help them begin to develop the library and writing skills they will use to excel in their courses.

-Each class session involves a short lecture Professor Haugaard or Jean McLaughlin, the Honors Librarian.
+Each class session involves a short lecture Professor Halpern or Jean McLaughlin, the Honors Librarian.
 The topics of these lectures include (a) an introduction to the library, (b) the structure of the university, (c) appreciating individual differences, (d) academic integrity, and (e) writing college papers.
 Students work individually with Ms. McLaughlin to create a paper outline on a topic of their choice and identify and evaluate several sources for writing the paper.

-A One-credit Course During the Spring Semester: Introduction to Honors Research
+Second-Year One-credit Course During the Spring Semester